kimmy-wang/kw214.bak/README.md

 ### Glad to see you here! 🤩 ![](https://visitor-badge.glitch.me/badge?page_id=upcwangying.upcwangying)

-I graduated from the School of Computer and Communication Management of China University of Petroleum 🏛.
+I graduated from the School of Computer and Communication Engineering of China University of Petroleum 🏛.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
 I'm currently into Web Development 🕸️ and working on my Data Structures and Algorithms 🤓.

 ### More about me...